 By the time Jerry Thomas added it to his seminal Bartenders Guide in 1876, the formula was already pretty well set—a shot of spirits, fresh lemon juice and sugar, ice and soda.
 It appears that by the time Thomas recorded it, the name “Tom Collins” had been freed of its strict association with gin punch, and now indicated a category that could accommodate gin, whiskey, or brandy.
-Eric Ellestad has pointed out that the whiskey version may well have been the most popular at that time.

 By the mid-20th century, “Tom Collins” was again unequivocally a gin drink.
 The American whiskey version has become the John Collins, or sometimes the Colonel Collins.
 (The Genever version is also known as John Collins.)
 The obvious ethnic naming clichés abound: there is the Ivan Collins (vodka), the Jose Collins (tequila), the Mike Collins (Irish whisky), the Ron Collins (rum), and so forth.
 Very cute.
 My advice is to order the Tom Collins if you expect a London Gin Collins, and order anything else by the name of the spirit involved.

 - 2 oz.
 London Dry gin (Bombay Dry, Beefeaters 24)